 The general setup of a lease-to-own agreement plays out as follows:

-- An equipment agreement lease with the option to purchase is created.
+- An equipment agreement lease with the option to purchase at fair market value is created.

 - A percentage of each payment made within the lease is applied to the purchase price of the equipment by the lessor.